shred/acme4j/src/site/markdown/migration.md

 challenge.trigger();
 ```

-Note that the `authorize()` method is not needed any more, and has been removed.
+Note that the `authorize()` method is not needed any more, and has been removed without replacement.

 As a rule of thumb, you will find the action methods in one of the objects you previously passed as parameter to the `AcmeClient` method.
 For example, when you wrote `client.triggerChallenge(registration, challenge)`, you will find the new `trigger` method in either `registration` or `challenge` (here it's `challenge`).